The 3 Best Dehumidifiers For Bathroom Use of 2026

 1. Best Dehumidifier For Bathrooms

-The best dehumidifier for bathroom use we've tested is the Midea MAD50PS1WS.
-This full-size unit has a substantial 50-pint capacity and will quickly deal with ambient moisture, even in spacious bathrooms.
-At 1.6 gal (6.0L), its water tank is a tad on the smaller end for something with this level of humidification capacity, but thankfully, it has a drain spout and a built-in pump, so you can empty it into a sink or drain.
-This unit also has tons of smart features, including a built-in humidistat that allows it to vary its fan speed automatically depending on your desired humidity.
-There's Wi-Fi connectivity, so you can control the device through your smartphone or with voice commands using Alexa or Google Assistant.
-However, it puts out a lot of heat and could quickly make some smaller bathrooms feel pretty stuffy.
+The best dehumidifier for bathroom use we've tested is the GE APYR50LC.
+This full-size unit has a substantial 50-pint capacity and will quickly deal with ambient moisture, even in the biggest of bathrooms.
+At 1.7 gal (6.6 L), its water tank is a tad on the smaller end for something with this level of humidification capacity, but thankfully, it has a drain spout and a built-in pump, so you can set it up to drain continuously into a sink or tub.
+There's a built-in moisture sensor, allowing the GE to automatically adjust its fan speed setting depending on current humidity levels.

-2. Best Budget Dehumidifier For Bathroom Use
+2. Best Budget Dehumidifier For Bathrooms

 If you're shopping for a bathroom dehumidifier on a budget, consider the Waykar PD160B.
-Unlike the Midea MAD50PS1WS, it lacks a built-in drain pump, so you can't drain it into an elevated sink, high-walled tub, or really any other receptacle above ground level.
+Unlike the GE APYR50LC, it lacks a built-in drain pump, so you can't drain it into an elevated sink, high-walled tub, or really any other receptacle above ground level.
 If that isn't an issue, it's a very good option for bathrooms.
-While the dehumidification capacity is considerably lower than that of the Midea, it still isn't terrible in this regard and will do just fine in all but the most stately bathrooms.
+While the dehumidification capacity is considerably lower than that of the GE, it still isn't terrible in this regard and will do just fine in all but the most stately bathrooms.
 Its much smaller design makes finding a spot for it in your bathroom easier.
 This unit has a built-in humidistat, so you can set your desired humidity level and have it automatically adjust its fan speed to match, so you won't need to fiddle with the settings constantly.

 The hands-off operating method is for the best, as its display is dim and hard to read unless you're looking at it head-on.
-Its 2.5L water tank is a little on the small side, too, so you'll need to empty it fairly often if you're dealing with really high humidity levels in your bathroom.
+Its 2.5 L water tank is a little on the small side, too, so you'll need to empty it fairly often if you're dealing with really high humidity levels in your bathroom.
 That said, its auto-off switch prevents the tank from overflowing when it's full.

 3. Best Dehumidifier For Small Bathrooms